jonsamp/test-expo-dev-client-eas-update/README.md

     ```

 12. Created a QR code with https://www.qr-code-generator.com/, then scanned it with my phone.
-13. Saw the "update 1" appear inside the development build of the app.
+13. Saw the "Hello world 1" appear inside the development build of the app.
-14. To make sure this works with other channels, I changed the text to "update 2".
+14. To make sure this works with other channels/branches, I changed the text to "Hello world 2".
 15. Then ran `eas update --branch test-branch-2 --message "update 2"`
 16. Then updated the URL to: